pingpongdoctor/pingpongdoctor/README.md

 ## Tech Stack Frontend

 - React JS.
-- React Component - React Components are applied to create reusable components and create multi-view single pages.
+- React Component
 - Slick Library - React slick is a carousel component built with React.
 The homepage has an image carousel that is built by using this library.
 - Chart.js Library - React components for Chart.js is one of the most popular charting libraries.
 The website uses the Pie chart and the Line chart from this library.
 - Fitness Calculator Library - This library helps perform calculations for your BMI, BMR, total daily energy expenditure, and so on.
-- Cloudinary - Cloudinary is used to store the recipe images posted from frontend.
+- Cloudinary
-- Sha256 Library - This library is used to hash email and password on the front end to protect users from being hacked.
+- Sha256 Library - This library is used to hash email and password on the frontend to protect users from being hacked.

 ## Tech Stack Backend

-- JWT token - JWT token helps authenticating users.
+- JWT token
 - Node.js
-- Express - Express framework is used to to create routes, deploy libraries and apply routes on the index.js file.
+- Express
-- REST API - Use REST API for building endpoints to fetch data.
+- REST API
-- MySQL Workbench - This is a visual tool is used to build, and manage relational databases.
+- MySQL Workbench
-- Knex library - Knex is applied to query databases such as user data, macro data, recipe data and comment data.
+- Knex library
-- Bcrypt Library - The encrypted password and email on frontend are again encrypted on the backend by using the bcrypt library.
-This immensly enhance the security level for the website.
+- Bcrypt Library - This library is used to hash email and password on the backend.

 ## Log in accounts